Superrehtard/old_diaspora_wiki/Invitations.md

 ## Getting an invite

-The Diaspora installation run by the project's founders is located at [joindiaspora.com](http://joindiaspora.com).
+The Diaspora installation run by the project's founders is located at
+<a href="http://joindiaspora.com" target="_blank">joindiaspora.com</a>.
 We are currently in private alpha, meaning that you must be invited by someone in order to register and start using the site.
-We have a [mailing list](http://joindiaspora.com) you can join if you'd like to be invited.
+We have a <a href="http://joindiaspora.com" target="_blank">mailing list</a> you can join if you'd like to be invited.

 However, because Diaspora is a distributed system, you can participate even if you haven't